dolliars/heyheather/_posts/2020-03-15-organize-chaos.md

 locals.
 It wouldn't be viable if the St-Henri Super C were to cater to someone living on the Plateau.
 I'd assume stores would specify the postal codes that they serve.
 This would be the first parameter to help with overwhelming demand.
-The second would be to ask people to call on specified days in regards their civic address.
+The second would be to ask people to call on specified days in regards to their civic address.
 If your address is an even number, then you can call on even days.
 If your address is an odd number, then call on an odd number.
 Stores will have a limited number of orders they'll be able to fulfill in a day and they'll